colourblind/mystery_box/ReadMe.txt

 To-do:

-- Ambient occlusion
-- Specify properties via config file (camera position/direction, iterations, min-depth of DE, etc)
+- Add light position to config file
+- Get fog back in
 - Multi-threading
 - Speed optimisations
 - Raspberry Pi support (haha only serious)
+- AA and depth of field?